moddedmc-wiki/fabric-modding-wiki/content/9.misc/basic-problem-solving.md

 }
 ```

 Place a Breakpoint by clicking right next to the line number.
-You can place more then one at once, if needed.
+You can place more than one at once if needed.

 ![basic breakpoint](/misc/basic_problem_solving_04.png)

 Then let the instance execute this part of the code.
-In this case the custom Item needs to be used on a Block.
+In this case, the custom Item needs to be used on a Block.
 The Instance should freeze and in IntelliJ a yellow arrow right next to the Breakpoint appears.
-This indicates at which point the Debugger is currently at.
+This indicates at which point the Debugger is currently.
 In the `Debug` window the controls can be used to move the current execution point using the blue arrow icons.
 This way the code can be processed step by step.

 ![move execution point](/misc/basic_problem_solving_05.png)

 <div align="center">
-    <small>The "Step over" function is the most common one so try to get used to its Keybind <i>(F8)</i></small>
+    <small>The "Step over" function is the most common one so try to get used to its Keybind <i>(F8)</I></small>
 </div>

 If you are done with the current inspection you can press the `Resume Program` button at the left side of the `Debug` window.
 This will un-freeze the Minecraft instance and further testing can be done.

-Currently loaded values and objects are listed on the right side of this window, while a complete Stacktrace is on the left side.
+Currently, loaded values and objects are listed on the right side of this window, while a complete Stacktrace is on the left side.
 You can also hover, with the Mouse Cursor, over the values in the code.
 If they are in scope and are still loaded a window will show their specific values too.

 ![loaded values](/misc/basic_problem_solving_06.png)